 Lloyd Ritter is the founder and managing partner of Green Capitol, LLC.
-Since 2006 Green Capitol has specialized in clean energy and environment advocacy, strategic planning and public policy development.
-The company has advised a wide-array of businesses, trade groups and non-profit organizations including the Biotechnology Industry Organization (BIO), Distributed Wind Energy Association (DWEA), Iowa State University, Energy Foundation, Gevo, Dupont Danisco Cellulosic Ethanol, Environmental Law & Policy Center, Soybean Research and Development Council, The Wilderness Society and many others.
+Since 2006 Green Capitol has specialized in agriculture, clean energy and environment advocacy, strategic planning, and public policy development.
+The company has advised a wide-array of businesses, trade groups, and non-profit organizations including the Biotechnology Industry Organization (BIO), Distributed Wind Energy Association (DWEA), Iowa State University, Energy Foundation, Gevo, Dupont Danisco Cellulosic Ethanol, Environmental Law & Policy Center, Soybean Research and Development Council, The Wilderness Society and many others.

 Lloyd has a very long history of working successfully across the political divide, and with diverse constituencies such as E NGOs, agriculture and good governance organizations to help win policy victories in the broad public interest.

 Lloyd holds a Bachelor’s Degree in Political Science and Juris Doctor with Certificates in Environmental and International Law.
-He lives in Annapolis, Maryland with his wife and two children.
+He lives in Annapolis, Maryland with his two children.